xp4xbox/Python-Backdoor/readme.md

 ## Disclaimer

-This program is for educational purposes only!
+This program is for educational purposes only.
 I take no responsibility or liability for own personal use.

 ## License